 As far as actual colours go, the Samsung’ palette is wide-ranging and convincing.
-You’ll need to delve into the harder-to-reach corners of the set-up menus to get that balance between ‘natural’ and ‘vivid’ just so, but once the correct level of vibrancy is achieved the Q60T/Q65T is a believable and well-balanced watch.
+I had to delve into the harder-to-reach corners of the set-up menus to get that balance between ‘natural’ and ‘vivid’ just so, but once the correct level of vibrancy is achieved the Q60T/Q65T is a believable and well-balanced watch.
 A colour gamut coverage of around 92% is not to be sniffed at in a screen as affordable as this one – it’s a big QLED plus-point.

-Detail levels, especially the essentials of skin-tone and -texture, are high.
+I thought detail levels, especially the essentials of skin-tone and -texture, are high.
 Patterns are described in depth, edges are drawn smoothly, and motion-handling is assured in all but the most trying circumstances.

 There’s certainly not the out-and-out punch to pictures that some brighter (and more expensive) Samsung QLEDs can muster – peak brightness (in a 10% white window) of around 470 nits is respectable, although the equally affordable Philips OLED754 (opens in new tab) will go both brighter and darker than the Q60TQ55T can manage, thanks to inherent advantages of OLED.

-• OLED vs QLED: the technologies explained
+• OLED vs QLED (opens in new tab): the technologies explained

 Stepping down in the quality of source input inevitably results in a step-down in picture quality – although unlike some other affordable 4K TVs, the Q60T/Q65T doesn’t just throw in the towel the moment it’s confronted with a DVD or a standard-def TV broadcast.